Industry News

 Contractor invoices can be a nightmare to put together – an office team may have to assemble payment applications from numerous data sets to come up with the information needed to create an invoice.
 Tracking all that information can lead to late, inaccurate, or incomplete invoices that an owner or general contractor refuses to pay.

-Outcomes get even worse when general contractors lack an adequate cash flow plan.
-Even when the owner pays quickly, a general contractor who lacks the bank balance to cover its invoices can create delays that hold up all the payments.
+Outcomes get even worse when general contractors lack an adequate cash flow management plan.
+Even when the owner pays quickly, a general contractor who lacks the bank balance to cover its invoices can create project delays that hold up all the payments.

 1. Create a winning contract